weshenderson/weshenderson.github.io/README.md

 ### Hooks and Easter Eggs
-The pre-commit hook generates a "Konami resume template" if `resume.yaml` is updated.
-The Konami template uses a different layout in order to give the resume a retro vibe.
+I am using Javascript and data attributes to toggle the CSS layout in order to give the resume a retro vibe.
 To view this version simply enter the Konami Code on [/resume](https://www.weshenderson.info/resumes/resume):

 ```
 up, up, down, down, left, right, left, right, b, a